-You can also enable or disable the RMN with the discover command's redundant_mgmt_network parameter and with the cadmin command's discover --service0,xe500,redundant mgmt network=no
+You can also enable or disable the RMN with the discover command's redundant_mgmt_network parameter and with the cadmin command's --enable-redundant-mgmt-network or discover --service0,xe500,redundant_mgmt_network=no cadmin --enable-redundant-mgmt-network --node service0 yes

-- --enable-redundant-mgmt-network or - --disable-redundant-mgmt-network parameter.
+--disable-redundant-mgmt-network parameter.
 If you use the cadmin command to change a compute node or a leader node, reboot the node to make your changes take effect.
 The following examples show how to use commands to configure the RMN.
 Example 1.
 The following discover command disables the RMN on node service0: